MapperKeeper/jekyll-now/_posts/2017-4-9-Launching-MapperKeeper.md

 ---
 layout: post
-title: Why MapperKeeper?
+title: MapperKeeper Mission
+author: Joshua Tanner
 ---

-MapperKeeper does...
+Talk about mission and background of MapperKeeper